squix78/json-streaming-parser/README.md

-# json-streaming-parser
+# json-streaming-parser2
 Arduino library for parsing potentially huge json streams on devices with scarce memory.

-This library is a port of Salsify's PHP based json streaming parser (https://github.com/salsify/jsonstreamingparser).
+This library is a fok of squix78's json-streaming-parser, which itself is a port of Salsify's PHP based json streaming parser (https://github.com/salsify/jsonstreamingparser).

-Furthermore, this is a fork by stechio departing from squix78's original library to introduce some key enhancements:
+Furthermore, this is a fork by stechio departing from squix78's original library to introduce some key enhancements from other pull requests:
  * explicit element path tracking (ElementPath class): object keys and array indices are managed in a robust, unified manner and exposed in each and every event (users are relieved the pain to jury-rig their own custom event-filtering mechanism)
  * string flattening: adhering to common best practises, cumbersome instances of std::string have been replaced by plain C-style char arrays.
  * strongly-typed values: untypified (string) value event method has been replaced by a strongly-typed one corresponding to actual serialization types.